 Rarely, your body may start to produce excessive amounts of cortisol.
 This type is known as Endogenous Cushing’s Syndrome as compared to the exogenous type due to excessive steroid use.

 Endogenous Cushing Syndrome can be caused by excessive cortisol produced by:

 In a study from Sweden, researchers looked at cases of endogenous Cushing’s Syndrome over a 15-years period.
 They found a total of Eighty-two patients.
 The breakdown of various causes was as follows: Thirty-nine patients (48%) had pituitary tumor, 21 (26%) had ectopic ACTH-producing tumor, 17 (21%) had a benign adrenal tumor, and 5 (6%) had adrenal carcinoma.

 Cushing’s Syndrome vs. Cushing’s Disease

 Cushing’s Syndrome simply means you have a high level of cortisol.
 That’s why we also call it hypercortisolism.
 Cushing’s Disease is high level of cortisol due to Pituitary tumor.

 A constellation of the above-mentioned clinical signs and symptoms in a patient who is on steroids is enough to make a diagnosis of Cushing’ Syndrome.

 If there is no history of steroid use, then further diagnostic work-up is needed, which includes:

 - Midnight salivary cortisol.

-Once a diagnosis of high cortisol level is made, next step is to find out the source of excess cortisol: pituitary vs adrenal.
+Once a diagnosis of high cortisol level is made, the next step is to find out the source of the excess cortisol: pituitary vs adrenal.